Lead Paint Poisoning

 Exposure is linked to reduced intelligence, learning disabilities, low graduation rates and criminal activity.
 Too many preschoolers are exposed every year, leaving them with difficulties that will affect the rest of their lives.

 If you or your child has suffered from lead poisoning, you may be entitled to compensation.
-Turn to Joe for help.
+Turn to our expert attorneys for help.

 Lead paint poisoning can wreak havoc on lives, especially when injuries and financial setbacks are the result.
-Joe understands.
-Call now.
+Our attorneys and legal professionals know Maine law.